The first and possibly most important step in the process is identifying the topic for review. Choose a topic that will:

 Choosing a topic may be done by identifying a problem or area of interest out of professional or clinical practice (or placement).
 This may help to hold your interest throughout the process.
-Ideas may also be gleaned by reading literature in and around a general topic of interest.
-This may include looking at evidence-based practice, other literature reviews or systematic reviews, as well as research, theoretical or opinion articles.
+Ideas may also be gleaned by reading literature in and around a general topic.
+This may include looking at evidence-based practice, other literature reviews or systematic reviews, and research, theoretical or opinion articles.

-Articulating the topic, by writing a hypothesis or thesis statement that is in a clear and concise academic register, will go a long way to preparing you for the literature search.
+Articulating the topic, by writing a hypothesis or thesis statement in clear and concise academic language, will prepare you for the literature search.
 The more clearly defined your statement, the easier it will be to choose appropriate keywords and phrases, thus facilitating the formulation of a methodical and effective search strategy to find the most appropriate literature.

-If you are having trouble articulating the research question, look through the support material on the first page of this guide, book a session with Student Learning Support or make contact with your teacher or tutor.
-All of these resources will guide you through the following steps as necessary:
+If you are having trouble articulating the research question, look through the support material on the first page of this guide, book a session with Academic Skills Advisors or contact your teacher or tutor.
+These resources will guide you through the research steps such as:

 - Identifying a possible research project